An Oliphant Never Forgets :: v1.0.0

 Outbound Side

 In classic hexagonal terms, you might have a UserRepository port with a PostgresUserRepository adapter.
 With AI agents, this gets reframed as agent capabilities.
-The agent doesn't call specific technologies.
-It invokes capabilities:
+The agent doesn't call specific technologies; it invokes capabilities:

 class EmailSenderPort: